 Plugin System

-registering a Plugin
+Registering a Plugin

-import { QFChart, MeasureTool } from "qfchart";
+import { QFChart, MeasureTool, LineTool } from "qfchart";

 const chart = new QFChart(container, options);